So if you haven’t noticed,.. I’ve been starting to get more comfy with real Milk Paint..

 Something with details I can play with,.. and I found this.

-Then it occurred to me.
-Some time back I had looked into making colors that are relevant to the history of Charleston South Carolina area!
+As I eluded to before, some time back I had looked into making colors that are relevant to the history of Charleston South Carolina area!
 Colors like “Haint Blue” and maybe the color of Pluff Mudd, or Indigo,..
 OR “Charleston Green”.
 Now as history tells it, after the civil war, the union had sent tons of institutional black paint to Charleston to help with the rebuilding efforts.
 Well,.. being as “Charleston-like” as Charleston is, the people decided they simply couldn’t incorporate such a harsh color into the southern charm they loved.
 They decided to take yellow paint and added it to the black.
 As a result they ended up with an almost black that had hints of green.
 A green you could only see in the right light, at the right angle.
 I suppose that was enough for them!
 And so, as you travel through the streets of Charleston today, when you notice those “black” shutters, and doors,.. rocking chairs and fences,.. take a second look.
 They may be Charleston Green.

 So here goes.
 A little more black,.. and I had it!
 Of course Colors tend to deapen as they dry so I knew I only wanted it “So dark”.
 Time to put it to use!
 I quickly took it over to my little table which I flipped upside down and began painting.
-Something I have learned is I ALWAYS fox too much paint! …I must work on that… After going over everything with a nice thick coat I walked away,.. and came back to find this… The color was spot on and the chippy happiness had begun!
+Something I have learned is I ALWAYS fix too much paint! …I gotta work on that… After going over everything with a nice thick coat I walked away,.. and came back to find this… The color was spot on and the chippy happiness had begun!

 Yep.
 Chippy Happy Goodness!
 SCORE!
 I flipped it over and proceeded to finish the top.
 Then, once dry, I took steel wool and went over the entire piece.
 This is where the thick paint helped.
 I allowed “glops” and “chunks” so when I went over it with the steel wool, these pieces broke off leaving small chips and imperfections in the painted surface.